nodeca/nodeca/docs/nodeca-technical/api-tree.md

 ========

 Most resources are mapped to API Tree structure `nodeca`.
-It can be different on server and slient, but some methods are specially converted for translared calls.
+It can be different on server and client.
+Also, some methods are specially converted to transparent remote calls.

 Full structure: